 How One Time Close Construction Loans Will Benefit Your Borrowers

 Why is this important for you?
 Let me discuss the six primary reasons single close construction to permanent loans are the best for borrowers:

 1. YOUR BORROWERS ONLY NEEDS TO QUALIFY ONCE

 Gathering up all of qualification documents such as, pay stubs, W2’s, tax returns, bank statements, photo IDs, and signing loan disclosures is both time consuming, confusing, and inefficient for your borrowers.

-A traditional two-time close loan requires that a borrower qualify not two times, but oddly enough three times – Once for the construction loan; once for the permanent “take-out” loan to prove that they can pay off the construction loan; and then, again a year later when the house is actually complete because now the original documents and approval have all expired!
+A traditional two-time close construction loan requires that a borrower qualify not two times, but oddly enough three times – once for the construction loan; once for the permanent “take-out” loan to prove that they can pay off the construction loan; and then, again a year later when the house is actually complete because now the original documents and approval have all expired!